John Dowland: Lady Laiton's Almain in Guitar Tab and Notation

 The video contains the score, which you should view in full screen mode with HD playback quality if possible to ensure it displays clearly.
 See the image below if you're not sure how to select the quality settings on YouTube videos.
 The soundtrack is an audio rendition of the MIDI file generated by Finale (the notation software used to create the score) so that you can hear what it's supposed to sound like if your sight reading skills aren't quite at that level.

 The score below the video is a static version of the same score.
-You can enlarge it with the HubPages Gallery feature which shows up when you click on any part of the score.
+If necessary, you can enlarge any staff line of the score by clicking on it.

 John Dowland - Lady Laiton's Almain

 Download as PDF File

-Click to view and download Lady Laiton's Almain as a PDF file for offline viewing and printing.
+Click to view and download Lady Laiton's Almain PDF as a free file for offline viewing and printing.

 Study Notes for Learners

-An almain, or alman, or even allemande, is a 16th century courtly dance that, supposedly, originated in Germany.
+An almain (also called alman, or allemande) is a 16th century courtly dance that is believed to have originated in Germany.
 Music being written for them outlasted the Renaissance Period and survived well into the Baroque Period.
 J.S.
 Bach, the most famous Baroque composer of all, composed quite a few of them.